DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ## **IMPORTANT PRE-STEPS**   <br />
-1. If you've modded Starfield at launch and/or with Vortex Mod Manager, your setup is probably a mess.
+1. If you've modded Starfield at launch and/or with Vortex Mod Manager, your setup and save is probably a mess.
 Please uninstall Starfield completely (delete both Starfield folders in "My Games" and "steamapps\common" folder) and then install it again to delete any remnants of old mods. <br />

 ## **Wabbajack Install**   <br />